SydAliHsn/AliHassan/README.md

 - 👋 Hi, I’m @SMAliHassan
 - 👀 I’m interested in Web dev and Cybersecurity
-- 🌱 I’m currently learning Node JS & MongoDB.
+- 🌱 I’m currently learning Cybersecurity and Penetration testing.
 - 💞️ I’m looking to collaborate on Web projects.
 - 📫 How to reach me: syedalihassan6651@gmail.com